-The \ac{ESA} is a fundamental approach used to find the global optimal solution to resource allocation problems by evaluating all possible configurations and selecting the best one based on a predefined objective function \cite{eiselt2019nonlinear}.
-The \ac{ESA} is a valuable benchmark solution that provides a ground truth against comparing results from other methods.
-Its advantages include simplicity of understanding and implementation and the assurance of yielding an optimal solution within a finite time frame.
-However, its guarantee of optimality comes at the cost of high computational effort, making it suitable primarily for small or well-defined problems where the solution space can be thoroughly explored.
+We employ \ac{ESA} method as a basis of comparison for our algorithm.
+The \ac{ESA} is a fundamental method to find the global optimal solution for resource allocation problems by exhaustively evaluating all possible configurations based on a predefined objective function \cite{eiselt2019nonlinear}.
+It serves as a benchmark by providing a ground truth for comparing other methods.
+While it is simple to understand and guarantees optimality within a finite time, its high computational cost limits its use to small or well-defined problems \cite{nocedal1999numerical}.
+Nevertheless, it remains a widely used benchmark for evaluating and comparing optimization algorithms.

-Nonetheless, \ac{ESA}'s main limitation lies in its computational complexity, especially when addressing resource allocation problems with high dimensions and complex constraints.
-The computational cost increases exponentially as the problem size grows, making \ac{ESA} impractical for large-scale resource allocation tasks \cite{nocedal1999numerical}.
-Despite this limitation, \ac{ESA} is still widely used as a benchmark for comparing different optimization algorithms and as a reference for evaluating new optimization techniques.

-To evaluate the performance, accuracy, and reliability of the SS-VAE method, we will compare its results with those obtained by \ac{ESA}.
-We will use the ESA to obtain a subset of solutions for the objective variables ($\alpha$, $\beta$, $p$) in the resource allocation optimization problem with network slicing.
-This labeled dataset will be used to train the supervised learning part of our SS-VAE method.
-The detailed steps of \ac{ESA} are described in Algorithm \ref{alg:esa}.
+We use the \ac{ESA} to create a labeled dataset by obtaining a subset of optimal solutions for the objective variables (i.e., $\alpha$, $\beta$, $p$) in the resource allocation optimization problem.
+This dataset is subsequently used to train the supervised learning component of our SS-VAE method.
+The detailed steps of the \ac{ESA} are described in Algorithm \ref{alg:esa}.